 Pickled beets have long been a Scandinavian food staple.
 My Norwegian grandmother canned many batches of them each fall so that they might be enjoyed on their southwestern Minnesota farm through the cold winter months.

 My mother would bring jars of pickled beets back with her when we visited the farm, and she would eat them as a little relish with all manner of dinners.
 I was not an early fan.
 When I went to my very first cooking school class, the instructor asked us to introduce ourselves and name our least favorite food.
 When it was my turn to share, I very quickly said beets, probably making a little disgusted face to go with it.
 The chef looked at me for a moment and then said, “I promise…you will like beets by the end of this class.”
 And so it was.
 I learned how to roast them in a hot oven, caramelizing their exterior and accentuating their earthy sweetness.
 I learned how to shred and sauté them in olive oil and fresh herbs, finishing them with a little tarragon vinegar.
 And since that first cooking class, almost 20 years ago, I have also learned to eat them shredded and raw in salads and on sandwiches, juice them and roast them whole.
 And I have loved beets in all of these forms.
 So why not pickled beets?
 I decided it was time to revisit them and create my own recipe.

 Spicy Pickled Beets

-Pickled roasted beets with a kick!
+Scandinavian-style pickled roasted beets with a kick!

 - Prep Time: 20 minutes